 Students enrolling in First Year have usually completed 6th class in a primary school or an equivalent abroad and must be 12 years of age on 1st January of the year following enrolment.

-Students study Irish, English, Maths, Science, Religious Education, Physical Education, SPHE, CSPE and I.T. together, with four of the following subjects: History, Geography, French, Art, Technical Graphics, Music, Materials Technology (Wood), Metalwork, Home Economics, and Business Studies.
+Students study Irish, English, Maths, Science, History, Religious Education, Physical Education, SPHE, CSPE and Digital Literacy together, with three of the following subjects: Geography, French, Visual Art, Graphics, Music, Wood Technology, Engineering, Applied Technology, Home Economics, and Business Studies.

 Junior Certificate School Programme (JCSP): The Junior Certificate School Programme is a national programme sponsored by the Department of Education and Skills and the National Council for Curriculum and Assessment.
 It is based on the belief that all young people are capable of achieving real success in school, and that they can have a positive experience of education, if the conditions are favourable.
 The Programme is designed to help young people who have had a difficult experience of school.
 It provides students with opportunities for success at school and it rewards that success with an official record of achievement, validated by the Department of Education and Skills.
 Students who follow the JCSP Programme complete the same Junior Certificate examinations as those who are not enrolled on the JCSP programme.